-Appendix 3.
-Template Letter for Referees for Reappointment and Tenure
+Appendix 3 Template Letter for Referees for Reappointment and Tenure

+Dear

-Dear: Dr is applying for reappointment/tenure [and promotion to the rank of] in the Department of at Queen's University.
-The final decision on the merit of the application will be taken following ful consideration of Dr 's contributions to teaching, research/scholarship, and service to the Department Faculty, University and to the broader academic community.
+Dr. is applying for reappointment/tenure [and promotion to the rank of] in the Department of at Queen's University.
+The final decision on the merit of the application will be taken following full consideration of Dr. 's contributions to teaching, research/scholarship, and service to the Department, Faculty, University and to the broader academic community.

-Assessment of a candidate's research/scholarship and contributions to the profession are particularly important under our procedures and, as Chair of the Departmental Committee, I am writing to ask you to provide an assessment of the accomplishments of Dr. in these two areas.
-In particular, I would like to receive your view of the national and international impact of these activities.
-Your opinion on the quality of the journals in which he/she has published would also be helpful. [{for promotion to Associate} For promotion to Associate Professor, the applicant requires evidence of high quality research/scholarly work in his/her area of specialization and contributions to the profession may also be relevant. {for promotion to Professor} For promotion to Professor, the applicant must either combine distinguished scholarly work with very good teaching or continuing high quality work with exceptional contributions in teaching.
+Assessment of an applicant's research/scholarship and contributions to the profession are particularly important under our procedures and, as Chair of the Departmental Committee, I am writing to ask you to provide an assessment of the accomplishments of Dr. in these two areas.

+In particular, I would like to receive:

+- your view of the national and international impact of these activities - your opinion on the quality of the journals in which they have published - your assessment of their contributions to the profession.

+For promotion to Associate Professor, the applicant requires evidence of high-quality research/scholarly work in their area of specialization.
+Contributions to the profession are also relevant.
+[OR For promotion to Professor, the applicant must either combine distinguished scholarly work with very good teaching or continuing high quality work with exceptional contributions in teaching.
 Contributions to the profession are also relevant.]